gitgeek28/European-Option-Pricing-Comparison/README.md

 # 📈 Comparative Analysis of European Option Pricing using Binomial Trees and Black Scholes Model

-Welcome to our Finclub Summer 2025 project!
 This repository presents a comparative study of two foundational models used in European option pricing: the **Binomial Tree model** and the **Black-Scholes closed-form formula**.

 ---